Skip Navigation

 Junior Faculty Fellowship Program

-The Deadline for proposals is January 5, 2024
+The Deadline for proposals is Monday, January 6, 2025, 5:00 PM

 The program is restricted to tenure-track assistant professors who are in the first four years of their tenure-track position at the university.
 A faculty member receiving an award is expected to make at least a one-month commitment to research or creative activity.
 Faculty members who have not acquired a terminal degree by the deadline for application, are ABD, associate and full professors, ranked renewable term faculty, instructors, lecturers, adjunct faculty, and visiting faculty are not eligible for this program.
 Because of the limited number of available awards, faculty who have other sources of summer salary support will receive lower priority.

-Each JFF award totals $7,000, and awards are announced in March or early April.
-Eligible individuals are limited to two (2) awards during the eligibility period.
+Each JFF award totals $7,000, and awards are announced in early April.
+Eligible individuals are limited to two (2) awards during their eligibility period.
 Eligible individuals may not receive an award from the JFF program and the Faculty Investment Program if the scope of the research is the same or similar.
 The award funds can be used for any legitimate purpose associated with the project if justified in the proposal.

 This is a reimbursement program.
 If funded, the OVPRP will reimburse the principal investigator’s department for expenditures up to the award amount.
 The reimbursement will be made after the completion and approval of the Final Report.